Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Convergence Results

-Before presenting our result, we delineate the assumptions we make on the cost function~\eqref{eq:MMDcostfunction}.
-There is an implicit assumption that the function under consideration $f(\cdot)$ lies within the chosen RKHS, otherwise there is no guarantee that any algorithm can approximate $f(\cdot)$ within $\epsilon$ error, and the discussion of convergence rates is meaningless.
-Other assumptions follow.
+Before presenting our results, we delineate the assumptions we make on the cost function~\eqref{eq:MMDcostfunction}.
+There is an implicit assumption that $f$ lies within the chosen RKHS corresponding to the kernel $k$.
+Otherwise, there is no guarantee that any algorithm can approximate $f$ within $\epsilon$ error, and the discussion of convergence rates is meaningless.